siddhartha-gadgil/DeptWeb/_auto-seminars/2009/2009-8-21-dr-tathagatha-basak.md

 date: 2009-8-21
 speaker: "Dr. Tathagatha Basak, IPMU, Japan"
 title: "A complex hyperbolic reflection group and the bimonster"
 time: "11:00 a.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 Let R be the reflection group of the complex leech lattice plus a hyperbolic cell.
 Let D be the incidence graph of the projective plane